-It is really Springtime now and it just makes you want to lighten up the menu a bit and my mind immediately goes to asparagus!
+It is really Springtime now even if it is feeling cooler than it should today in NY.
+That being said it is still Spring and it just makes you want to lighten up the menu a bit and my mind immediately goes to asparagus!
 This recipe is a variation on my Summertime Tomato Pasta.
 I wanted to use some of those beautiful asparagus out there.
 Even though I knew Joel would pick them out , I still made this dish.
 The asparagus are large enough for him to easily pick out and put on my plate.
 This dish is light and delicious and pretty quick to prepare.
 It is like springtime in a bowl!
-There are so very many things to do with asparagus but this just appealed to me tonite and if you leave the shrimp out you have a lovely vegetarian pasta dish.
+There are so very many things to do with asparagus but this just appealed to me tonite and if you leave the shrimp out you have a lovely vegetarian pasta dish and if you leave the pasta out you have a super light dish!
 I used the shrimp.
-I also used linguine in this , it just seems to hold on to the flavors nicely.
+I also used linguine in this recipe because it just seems to hold on to the flavors nicely.
 Happy Spring and Enjoy.
 This recipe was inspired by Giada de Laurentis .

 1 lb. box linguine ( I used Fini Linguine , it was lighter than regular linguine and was just perfect)